Tonyfu09/2023-24_OSWE_Note/README.md

 3. **Parameter Entities**: Used within DTDs (Document Type Definitions).
 DTDs define the structure, legal elements, and attributes of an XML document.

 #### Steps to Exploit XXE Vulnerability
-- Search that if the application accept to receive the XML parsing in some of field.
+- Check if the application allows XML parsing in specific fields.
-- Enumerate the directory
+- Enumerate directories for potential vulnerabilities.
-- Read the sensitive file
+- Access sensitive files.
-- Write the file in the target library
+- Write files into the target directory/library (e.g., "kal").
-- Generally, the XML file would not execute directly
+- Typically, XML files are not executed directly, but can still be leveraged in attacks like XXE (XML External Entity).

 Detailed Sample and explaination [w3s XML DTD](https://www.w3schools.com/xml/xml_dtd.asp)